 The program accepts applicants for full-time study from the freshman year.
 Students are admitted directly into the program and do not have to reapply for admission to the upper division.
-Admission requirements reflect the structure of the program as a five-year bachelor of science and master of science degree program.
+Admission requirements reflect the structure of the program as a five-year bachelor's of science and master's of science degree program.

-In order to be eligible for direct acceptance into this program, students must submit proof of these criteria:
+In order to be eligible for direct acceptance into this program, students must submit proof of the following criteria: